Statistical and Empirical Data

-Only the bankruptcy procedure may be filed by interested third parties, ie, one or more unsatisfied creditors or the public prosecutor.
+Only judicial liquidation may be filed by interested third parties, ie, one or more unsatisfied creditors or the public prosecutor.

 All such procedures are ruled by the aforementioned laws.
 Outside such procedures, mere private agreements between debtors and relevant creditors may be negotiated and perfected, but with no effect vis-à-vis third parties and no protection granted by the above-mentioned procedures.

-In particular, the Crisis and Insolvency Code imposes a proactive attitude on debtor, such as:
+In particular, CIC imposes a proactive attitude on the debtor, such as:

-In accordance with the Early Warning System, an alert duty is imposed on specific company offices/entities (such as corporate control bodies, auditor or auditing company) and on specific categories of creditors (such as the Tax Authority and National Social Insurance Agency), which must immediately report to the supervisory body of the company any sign of the crisis (Articles 14 and 15 of the Crisis and Insolvency Code).
+In accordance with the early warning system, an alert duty is imposed on specific company offices/entities (such as corporate control bodies, auditors or auditing companies) and on specific categories of creditors (such as the Tax Authority and the National Social Insurance Agency), which must immediately report any sign of the crisis to the supervisory body of the company (Article 25-octies to 25-decies).

-If it is proved that shareholders have intentionally decided or authorised the accomplishment of detrimental acts to the company, they are deemed jointly and severally liable with the directors (Article 2476, paragraph 8 of the Italian Civil Code).
+If it is proved that shareholders that have intentionally decided or authorised the accomplishment of detrimental acts to the company, they are deemed jointly and severally liable with the directors (Article 2476, paragraph 8, Italian Civil Code).

 Italian case law has recently ruled on the specific topic concerning abusive use of credit (abusivo ricorso al credito) and related directors’ liability (Supreme Court, judgments No 18610 dated 30 June 2021 and No 24725 dated 14 September 2021).
-The Supreme Court stated, among other things, that, in the event of abusive lending (abusiva concessione di credito), the bank’s liability may be joint and several with corporate bodies’ one (Article 146 of the Bankruptcy Law).
+The Supreme Court stated, among other things, that in the event of abusive lending (abusiva concessione di credito), the bank’s liability may be joint and several with that of corporate bodies.

-Creditors or other parties may only initiate a bankruptcy procedure.
+Creditors or parties other than the debtor may only initiate a judicial liquidation.

-Article 2, paragraph 1, letters a) and b) of the Crisis and Insolvency Code has introduced the following definitions:
+Article 2, paragraph 1, letters a) and b) of CIC has introduced the following definitions:

 Procedures Applicable to Financial Companies